SalomePlatform/shaper/src/SketchPlugin/doc/lineFeature.rst

 .. centered::
    Line

 Pick 2 points (start and end) in the view to create a Line.
-In the case of click on an existing object constraint for the point will be created automatically.
+If an existing object is clicked, a constraint for the point will be created automatically.

 Start and end points coordinates are displayed in the property panel.